 EPA emission limits vs NHTSA CAFE rules

-While the EPA sets limits on the emissions of road vehicles, fuel-economy rules for those same vehicles are set by a different agency, the National Highway Traffic Safety Administration, an arm of the U.S. Department of Transportation.
+While the EPA sets limits on the vehicle emissions, fuel-economy rules for those same vehicles are set by the National Highway Traffic Safety Administration instead.

-Those two sets of standards operated independently until 2012, when the EPA's regulation of carbon dioxide required the two sets of standards to align, since CO2 emissions are directly proportional to fuel consumed.
+Those two standards operated independently until 2012, when the EPA first regulated carbon dioxide—requiring the two sets of standards to align, since CO2 emissions are directly proportional to fuel consumed.

 NHTSA regulations operate on a different schedule than EPA rules, so the agency hadn't yet finalized its 2022-2025 corporate average fuel economy rules when Trump took office.